Beseda is a Czechoslovak-Australian Association of Canberra and Region, Inc., Australia.

 The club also creates opportunities to get together and socialise for both members of the Czech and Slovak communities, as well as anyone else interested in Czech and Slovak language, heritage and culture.

 Social and cultural activities are held in the club building in Queanbeyan.
-There is a library with over 2000 Czech and Slovak books complete with a cosy reading room.
-Films are shown on a super-screen in the hall, which also features a small stage and very good acoustics, enjoyed by visiting performing artists.
+There is a library with over 2000 Czech and Slovak books and a cozy reading room.
+Films are shown on a super-screen in the hall, featuring a small stage and very good acoustics, enjoyed by visiting performing artists.

-The first floor hosts a club room for smaller group activities, e. g. talks on various topics, or wine and cheese tastings or library meetings.
+The first floor hosts a club room for more minor group activities, e. g. talks on various topics, wine and cheese tastings, or library meetings.